tomchuoi/Matrix_Calculator/README.md

 ## Notes:
   - The Python version of the program uses the Tkinter library to provide a graphical user interface (GUI) with menus and buttons.
-  - On the other hand, the C version of the program displays the menu and options in the console, providing a command-line interface (CLI) for user interaction.
+  - On the other hand, the C version of the matrix calculator program offers both user-friendly Graphical User Interface (GUI) and a streamlined Command-Line Interface (CLI) for performing various matrix operations, catering to different user preferences.
   - The Program Design and Operation Report was written in Vietnamese and for the python version of the program.